 - Wrestling World Championship Veteran – Budapest Hungary (2005)

 Main Achievements (Judo):

 - American Judo Winter National Champion Masters 2018

 Weight Division: Peso Pena/ Featherweight (70kg/154lbs)

 Renato Migliaccio Biography

-Renato Migliaccio was born on the 4th of May 1978 on the State of Sao Paulo, Brazil.
+Renato Migliaccio was born on the 4th of May 1978 in the State of Sao Paulo, Brazil.
 Renato started training martial arts very young, Judo was the first martial art practiced when he was 8 years old.
 Already showing the competitive spirit that would define Renato’s adult life he started competing straight away and winning titles at the junior levels.

-He left Brazil in 2003 to seek new challenges and learn English. during that period he visited many countries giving seminars and competing, mainly in Europe and the North America.
+He left Brazil in 2003 to seek new challenges and learn English. during that period he visited many countries giving seminars and competing, mainly in Europe and North America.
 It was during this period that he started his MMA career, fighting in New Mexico for the King of the Cage event.
 A fight he won gracefully with a “Mata Leao” choke within a minute.

 Renato’s love for combat sports and martial arts had him learning many other activities such as boxing (with a few amateur bouts), kickboxing (also accomplished in the amateur circuit), Muay Thai, Kyokushin Karate, Aikido, Kali, Zurkhaneh, and Krav Maga earning his instructor certification in Israel under Mr. Itay Dannenberg.